Span Smart Panel ($3,500 hardware, $6,500–10,000 installed) — 32 controllable circuits, best backup management, deepest battery integration.

 Smart panels are a big investment for the right home and total overkill for the wrong one.
 If you have solar and you're adding a battery storage system, the math works: skip the critical load subpanel, stretch battery runtime by 40%, and manage every circuit from your phone.
 For that use case, the Span Smart Panel 200A is the pick — deepest battery integration, best app, 10-year warranty.

 Building new and need 40+ circuits?
 The Span MAIN 40+MID saves builders up to $10,000 with its built-in MID.
-Want Square D reliability and 46 circuits?
-The Schneider Electric Pulse is what your electrician already knows.

 Get the Span Smart Panel 200A if you have solar panels and a battery system (or plan to install them) — it eliminates the critical load subpanel, stretches battery runtime by 40%, and gives you the most integrated energy management in any residential panel.

-Skip the Span Smart Panel 200A if you don't have solar, a battery, or an EV — without those, most of the value disappears and you're paying $6,500+ for a fancy breaker box.
+Check Price →Skip the Span Smart Panel 200A if you don't have solar, a battery, or an EV — without those, most of the value disappears and you're paying $6,500+ for a fancy breaker box.

-Get the Leviton 2nd Gen Smart Breakers if you want circuit intelligence without a full panel replacement and you already have a Leviton load center — start with 5-8 circuits and expand over time.
+Get the Leviton 2nd Gen Smart Circuit Breakers if you want circuit intelligence without a full panel replacement and you already have a Leviton load center — start with 5-8 circuits and expand over time.

-Skip the Leviton 2nd Gen Smart Breakers if you need integrated solar and battery management at the panel level — Span's dedicated battery controls are worth the extra investment.
+Check Price →Skip the Leviton 2nd Gen Smart Breakers if you need integrated solar and battery management at the panel level — Span's dedicated battery controls are worth the extra investment.

 Whatever you go with: get at least three quotes from licensed electricians, and check DSIRE.org for state rebate programs before you buy.
 Utility rebates of $300–2,000 are available in many markets and can seriously change the economics.